fncofre/Kaze-Discord-Bot/README.md

 # Kaze - Discord Bot Project

 Welcome to Kaze - Discord Bot Project!
-This project is a Discord bot built using JavaScript and utilizes Docker and Docker Compose for containerization.
+This project is a Discord bot built using JavaScript, Docker and Docker Compose for containerization.
 It aims to provide a modular and easily extendable solution for Discord bot development.

 ## Table of Contents